G Options B Comments & Embed

-As if getting a DUI wasn't already embarrassing enough, this guy has to walk around asking for rides, taking the subway and telling people he doesn't have a valid license because he drove a pink barbie cars.
+As if getting a DUI wasn't already embarrassing enough, this guy has to walk around asking for rides, taking the subway, and telling people he doesn't have a valid license because he drove a pink barbie cars.
 I mean, he could've at least been driving a Power Wheels.

 Woman Tries to Rob a Store with a Toy PenguinIf you decide to turn to a life of crime and rob a gas station, one way to get the clerk to hand over the cash is to say you have a bomb.
-It's more effective than a gun.

 One woman named Andri Lynn Jeffers stuffed a toy penguin under her shirt and tried to rob a convenience store saying that she had a bomb.
 The cash register was empty, though, so there was really nothing they could do to help her.

 She pressed on and was then caught by authorities who discovered that she was unarmed, not wielding anything more deadly than the infectiously adorable toy penguin she pretended was something that could take out the entire store.

 Kid Stabs Other Kid for Winning a Water Gun FightWater gun battles can be a great way to cool down on a hot summer day, especially if you get the kind with the cool laser sights, or the ones might as well be entire hoses.

 This is what 17-year-old William Welch must have been thinking in June 1992 when he used his Super Soaker to drench his friends on any other day.
 But one of his friends apparently didn't like getting wet, because he went home to get a kitchen knife and then stabbed Welch in the chest for what one can only assume was extra points.